[Agenda] EU's 2040 climate target and farmers in focus This WEEK

 "Zdanoka is not the only example in the European Parliament.
 There are other MEPs knowingly serving Russia's interests," said centre-right MEP Sandra Kalniete.

-*EUobserver previously unveiled some of the most Russia-friendly MEPs in the EU parliament.
-Spoiler: Zdanoka was part of the list*
+EUobserver previously unveiled some of the most Russia-friendly MEPs in the EU parliament.
+Spoiler: Zdanoka was part of the list.

 In the run-up to the EU elections, MEPs will also have a debate about how to tackle disinformation on Wednesday.
 Last year, EU commission vice president Vera Jourová already warned that Russia might interfere in the upcoming EU elections.